COVID-19: information for keeping you safe

 - Hotels and accommodation (COVID certificate required for entry to restaurants and bars attached to hotels)

-- Museums (face coverings are not mandatory, COVID certificate required for entry)
+- Museums (COVID certificate required for entry)

 - Basler Personenschifffahrt